Earnest Byner

 Earnest Alexander Byner (born September 15, 1962) is an American former professional football player who was a running back in the National Football League (NFL).
-He is now the running back coach of Out-of-Door Academy.
+He played college football for the East Carolina Pirates.
+He is now the running backs coach of Out-of-Door Academy.

 Playing career

-East Carolina University (1980–83)
+East Carolina University (1980–1983)

 Byner was a fullback at East Carolina University from 1980 to 1983 where he gained 2,049 yards on 378 carries.
 Byner was inducted into the East Carolina Hall of Fame in 1998.
 He is a member of Kappa Alpha Psi fraternity.

 National Football League (1984–1997)

-Byner was drafted by the Cleveland Browns in the tenth round (280th pick overall) of the 1984 NFL Draft.
+Byner was drafted by the Cleveland Browns in the tenth round (280th pick overall) of the 1984 NFL draft.
 He played for the Browns (1984–1988; 1994–1995), Washington Redskins (1989–1993) and the Baltimore Ravens (1996–1997).
 He finished his 14-year NFL career ranked 16th on the NFL's all-time rushing list with 8,261 yards on 2,095 carries, with 56 touchdowns.
 He also caught 512 passes for 4,605 yards and 15 touchdowns, returned 33 kickoffs for 576 yards, and scored a touchdown on a recovered fumble, totaling 13,442 all-purpose yards and 72 career scores.
 In addition to his #16 rushing yards ranking at the time of his retirement, Byner finished his career within the NFL's top 50 all-time leaders in rushing attempts, rushing touchdowns, and total yards.
 Byner's 512 receptions is tied for 13th most by halfback/fullback/running back in NFL history as of 2018.

 A productive, reliable running back who could rush, block and catch the ball out of the backfield, Byner was a popular player in Cleveland.
 Paired with power runner Kevin Mack in the Brown backfield, the pair both gained over 1,000 yards in the 1985 season.
 Byner helped the Browns reach the AFC Championship game in both 1986 and 1987 seasons, meeting the Denver Broncos in both games.